akrm1/udemy_courses_analysis/Proposal.md

   - Power Point

-## Questions This Project Will Answered:
+## Questions This Project Will Answer:
   - what is the most development topic that the users interested in?
   - is the number of lectures make difference?
   - is the courses has a "bootcamp" in their names has more subscribers?